Exploring the Depths of the World Ocean: How the Research Vessel "Almaz" of Project 22010 is Being Built

-The project's lead ship, "Yantar," has been in use by the Russian Navy since 2015, and the delivery of "Almaz" for the needs of scientists is scheduled for the end of 2026.
+The project's lead ship, "Yantar," has been in use by the Russian Navy since 2015, with the "Almaz" scheduled for delivery to scientists by the end of 2026.

 USC shared details on the progress of completing the oceanographic research vessel "Almaz."
-According to the USC press service, the "Yantar" shipyard has already completed the loading of oversized equipment onto the vessel.
-Currently, it is being installed, and preparations are underway to close the construction certificates.
+According to the USC press service, the loading of oversized equipment onto the vessel has already been completed at the "Yantar" shipyard.
+Currently, it is being installed, and preparations are underway for closing construction certificates.

-This allowed us to close all the cutouts, and the ship's hull took its final form.
-In addition, we installed all the portholes.
-That is, the ship is taking shape not only in terms of hull contours, but also as a habitable object, if I may say so.
+This allowed us to close all cutouts, and the ship's hull has taken its final form.
+In addition, we have installed all the portholes.
+That is, the ship is taking shape not only in terms of hull contours but also as a habitable object, if I may say so.

 Mikhail Polyaev, commissioning mechanic of the "Almaz" research vessel

-Inside, 99% of the internal spaces have been insulated, primary painting has been completed both inside and outside, and work has begun on equipping the cabins and installing sanitary units.
-The crane and the stern U-shaped frame have been installed and mounted.
+Inside, 99% of the internal spaces are insulated, with primary painting done inside and out.
+Work has begun on equipping cabins and installing sanitary units.
+The crane and stern P-frame have been installed and mounted.
 USC specialists have fully completed sandblasting, painting, and priming of the exposed parts of the hull and superstructure.
-Electrical installation work on the main cable of large cross-section is 100% complete, and on the cable of medium cross-section — 85%.
+Electrical installation work on the main high-section cable is 100% complete, and on the medium-section cable, it is 85% complete.

 Specialists from USC "Arktika" are also working on this project.
 They have installed and connected 3,000 units of equipment out of 11,500.

-In March 2025, the "Almaz" research vessel is scheduled to begin the pre-berthing period, in June the mooring trials should begin, and closer to December 2025 — the sea trials.
-The official delivery date of the order is November 2026.
+In March 2025, the "Almaz" research vessel is scheduled to begin the pre-berthing period, with mooring trials expected to start in June, and sea trials closer to December 2025.
+The official delivery date is November 2026.

 Project 22010

-Project 22010, code name "Kryuys" — oceanographic research vessels with unlimited navigation area, designed for research of the World Ocean and solving a number of other tasks.
+Project 22010, code name "Kryuys," comprises oceanographic research vessels with unlimited navigation areas, designed for exploring the World Ocean and solving a number of other tasks.
 The project was developed by the Central Marine Design Bureau (CMDB) "Almaz" in St. Petersburg.
-The lead ship of the project, "Yantar", was received by the Russian Ministry of Defense in 2015.
+The lead ship of the project, "Yantar," was received by the Russian Ministry of Defense in 2015.

 Little is known about the characteristics of the project's vessels: